Apple ProRaw review: iPhone 12 Pro photos become even more impressive

 Below is another comparison of JPEG files.
 Again, one is from a ProRaw file and the other from a raw file taken with the Moment app.
 I adjusted the exposure, white balance, highlights and shadows on both.
 The biggest difference between the two is the dynamic range and image noise.
 Take a look at the sky in the ProRaw version.
 There was enough info in the file to bring the highlights back from white into a blue sky.
 There is much less image noise in the shadows compared to the raw version and there's increased sharpness in details like the bricks in the top left and rocks on the bottom left.

-Not every ProRaw photo I took was vastly different than the raw version I took.
+Not every ProRaw photo I took was vastly different than the regular raw version.
 But overall, having access to all that computational data was nice.
 And this is just the beginning of ProRaw.
 In future updates to ProRaw, third-party apps will be able to use even more of the data from Smart HDR.
-For example Adobe Lightroom, will be able to access the layer map data from Smart HDR (faces, people, skies, etc.) so you can isolate different aspects of your photo when you edit.
+Adobe Lightroom, for example, will be able to access the layer map data from Smart HDR so you can isolate different aspects of your photo (like faces, people or skies) when you edit.

 I also like how Apple implemented ProRaw into the native Camera app.
 By default, ProRaw is turned off.
 And that's smart because not everyone who owns a 12 Pro or 12 Pro Max is going to want to use it.
 But if you want to enable it, go into Settings > Camera > Formats and under a new Photo Capture section there's a toggle to turn Apple ProRaw on and off.
 Then, open the default Camera app and in the top right corner, you'll see a new Raw button for quickly switching between ProRaw photos and JPEG (or HEIC) photos.